 Paintbrush in hand I went to work, whipping up a batch of homemade chalk paint using non-sanded grout, water, and latex paint until the mixture was similar to pancake batter.
 I slapped on 1 coat on the drawer fronts and two coats everywhere else.
 Slowly, but surely, I could see my vision for this piece come into view!
 Once dry, I distressed and waxed, careful to distress only the drawer fronts, as I really wanted them to stand out.
 After buffing out the wax, I stood back & smiled!
 My perseverance payed off!
 This piece had character again… and also a name, Ginger, because it DOES have a soul!! ;D

 Pauline was a dream to work on!
 When I first laid eyes on this hutch, it reminded me of the one that my NaNa had… I lovingly gazed upon it as a little girl & perhaps it was the very piece that started my obsession with furniture and design.
 Needless to say, it was love at first sight with me and Pauline!
-I agonized for weeks as to what color she would become… I usually try to save wood, but most of this piece was molded plastic made to look like wood, I’m guessing from the 1960′s, so painting her was an easy decision.
+I agonized for weeks as to what color she would become… I usually try to save wood, but some of this piece was molded plastic made to look like wood, I’m guessing from the 1960′s, so painting her was an easy decision.
 I hadn’t used milk paint in a long time & was longing to do some refinishing indoors… milk paint fit the bill since it’s nontoxic, safe to use around my little guys, no respirator required!
 I came across Miss Mustard Seed’s Milk Paint in ‘Artissimo’ and swooned!
 The rich navy is just what Pauline needed!
 I applied a coat of ‘Artissimo’ along with hemp oil, then I wanted to add some depth & chippiness, so along came ‘Trophy’ milk paint.
 WARNING!
 Applying a generous amount of hemp oil will induce extreme chippiness & this is exactly what I wanted!
 I couldn’t decide the amount of chip I wanted on Pauline, so I made the conscious decision to graduate the chippiness… solid ‘Artissimo’ on top, then a touch of ‘Trophy’ in the middle, fading down to extreme ‘Trophy’ chippiness on the bottom.
 I get to have my cake and eat it too, hehe!! :P

 Pauline was still missing something… since her back was particle board, I wanted to paint that as well… it was a showdown between gray, mustard, and mint.
 This is where my adorable 5 year-old little guy comes in.
 I asked him to pick a color to which he replied, “Well, gray is borin’ and mustard is like baby poop, so I say mint!”
 Who could argue with that?!
 I think the pale mint really sets this piece off, allowing the contents to pop!
 I still need to rewire the hutch’s lighting and I’d love to find some mirrored picture frames, but for now, I’m content with this piece.
 Is a bedroom hutch for everyone?
 Absolutely not!
 But, for this furniture-lovin’ Momma who never gets to wear her fancy-pants shoes, it is sublime!!